 About the transcallosal cortico-cortical transmission

 Transcallosal cortico-cortical transmission is mainly excitatory, but the main and longer-lasting effect in the contralateral hemisphere is inhibitory, probably because most excitatory callosal fibers terminate on pyramidal neurons, which then activate inhibitory interneurons.
 These activated inhibitory cells may then induce a widespread inhibition in homotopic regions of contralateral neurons.
 Since most CC fibers rely on excitatory glutamate neurotransmitters, the excitatory model suggests the functional activation of both hemispheres through the CC.
-According to the inhibitory model, during language tasks, the dominant hemisphere suppresses the subdominant hemisphere through the inhibitory interneurons.
+According to the inhibitory model, the dominant hemisphere suppresses the subdominant hemisphere during language tasks through the inhibitory interneurons.

 About the study

-The authors used two tractography techniques, diffusion tensor imaging (DTI) and constrained spherical deconvolution (CSD), to investigate the relationship between the structural properties of each callosal subregion and the degree of language lateralization in the corresponding cortical areas.
+The authors used two tractography techniques, diffusion tensor imaging (DTI) and constrained spherical deconvolution (CSD), to investigate the association between the structural properties of each callosal subregion and the degree of language lateralization in the corresponding cortical areas.
 The CSD is an advanced tractography technique for modeling the CC crossing fibers.

 Results

 The CSD findings revealed a significantly larger volume for each callosal subregion than DTI.
 This is consistent with some earlier work showing that CSD provides a more complete reconstruction of the crossing callosal fibers.
-The study results also demonstrated that microstructural properties of callosal fibers did not influence the degree of language lateralization, regardless of the tractography method.

 The CSD-based analysis revealed a significant impact only in the area that included language-related posterior brain regions.
 The volumes of corpus callosum subregions terminating in the posterior parietal, temporal, and occipital lobes predicted a stronger degree of language lateralization.